 It should be noted that s357CA enables commissioners to call for further information or commission a report on any matter raised in the objection if that will help them make a decision on the objection.

 Costs of using an independent commissioner falls on the person making the objection (the applicant).

 Other circumstances where an independent commissioner may be used

-The decision to use internal commissioners or independent commissioners (or a combination) will often involve the following considerations:
+The decision to use elected member commissioners or independent commissioners (or a combination) will often involve the following considerations:

 - perceived or actual conflicts of interest or perceptions of bias

 - the need for specialist expertise not available within a council in cases where issues surrounding an application are complex or of a highly technical nature

 - whether the application has substantive implications for the policy of a council such that elected representative input may be considered necessary or desirable